amberxuemingxin/tiktok_scraper/Readme.md

 2. Install requirements by runing the python command ```pip install -r requirements.txt```
 3. Start prgram by running ```python3 main.py```

 *NOTE: In the original requirement of this challenge, I should deploy everything in a Docker Container.
 However, I constantly ran into issues during installing the Chrome in Dockerfile.
 This project was completed in 3 days, but debugging the Docker image was taking me more time.
 After looking up almost all resources online, sadly I could not fix the issues in deployment in Docker Container.
 However, it works great in the normal way in local environment.
-I apologize for this part.
+Still, I apologize for this part :(

 ## Considered but discarded Approaches:
 There are actually several existing APIs in the market for developers to retrieve data from TikTok.
 Some of them are paid and some of them are free.
 However, I did not choose to use them in my project.
 Following are two APIs I have considered to use but finally discarded.